Vallum/vallum.github.io/multi_gpu_parameters.md

   - Step-down learnining rate schedule
   - L2 regularization (= weight decay)
   - extra regularization with the center loss and embedding regularization for a logit layer.
+  - evaluation set diffrent from training set, i.e. the performance measure from below is the evaludation set

 - Q1: I have the learned(=optimized) parameter set for single GPU, what should I do for multi gpus from this?
   - You have a strong benchmark for the multi gpus performance.